Legal Services Regulatory Authority

 Making a complaint

-From 7 October 2019, complaints about solicitors and barristers are dealt with by the LRSA.
+Complaints about solicitors and barristers are dealt with by the LSRA.
 The LSRA complaint handling system replaces the previous complaints handling service provided by the Law Society and the Bar Council of Ireland.

 You can make a complaint to the LSRA if you have received a poor legal service, been charged too much or you believe the legal professional is guilty of professional misconduct.